WeleSS2/CapybaraLauncher/README.md

-Project abandoned from 2 reasons.
-1 Qt Creator destroyed original repository (Thanks auto-update), 2nd i need to focus on more life-oriented project.
+Project abandoned moved to closed repository where new launcher have been made.

+Link:
+---In progress---

 # Capybara Laucher